csc-training/intro-to-dl/day2/Exercise_5.md

 ### German traffic signs

 Repeat the experiment with the _German traffic signs_ (gtsrb) database.
 Which model gives the best result in this case?
-Compare the results with the dvc database.
+Compare the results with the previous dvc results.

-The scripts are named the same as before, just replace "dvc" with "gtsrb":
+The scripts are named in the same way as before, just replace "dvc" with "gtsrb":

 - CNN trained from scratch: [tf2-gtsrb-cnn-simple.py](tf2-gtsrb-cnn-simple.py)
 - Using a pre-trained CNN (VGG16) and fine tuning: [tf2-gtsrb-cnn-pretrained.py](tf2-gtsrb-cnn-pretrained.py)